Rod Dedeaux Lifetime Achievement Award Winners

-The Dedeaux Foundation created the annual Dedeaux Award to honor individuals for both their outstanding accomplishments in baseball and in service to the community.
-The Dedeaux Award is awarded each year to an individual for their outstanding accomplishments in baseball and their service to the community.
+The Rod Dedeaux Foundation created the annual award to honor individuals for both their outstanding accomplishments in baseball and in service to the community.
 The following individuals have been award this prestigious award since 2010.

 "Every once in a while, he'd let go some good pitches where he put everything together, and you could see it developing.
 You'd say, "Wow!"
 We always told him, 'If you can do it once, you can do it again.'
 You could see him coming all the way."

 - Rod Dedeaux

 Augie Garrido is a former head coach in NCAAA Division I college baseball and an assistant director at the University of Texas, where he has taken his programs to 15 College World Series.
 He is a former head coach of the Texas Longhorns and has lead his team to five national titles.
 Augie is one of only two coaches to lead teams from more than one school to national titles, and he is among the winningest college coaches is history.

 RON FAIRLY • 2016